olliesmith3/bank_tech_test/README.md

        account: knows the account holders name
                 knows the account value
-                knows the transaction history (array of transaction objects)
+                knows the transaction history (array of transaction objects) can make a deposit (time will be current timestamp) can make a withdrawal
        transaction: knows the date
                     knows the amount
-                    knows the balance after that transaction (is this necessary?)
+                    knows the balance after that transaction
-       account_manager: can create an account (takes name and starting balance) can make a deposit (time will be current timestamp) can make a withdrawal
+       account_manager: can create an account (takes name and starting balance) can print a statement to irb
-                        can print a statement to the command line (which shows the last three transactions formatted as above)